HE7086/LeetCode/README.md

 ## Note
 * Only tested on Linux.
+* No submission support.
+* The solution here are mostly written in c++23 style.
+Some of the questions (e.g. `ListNode*`) are not suitable for modern c++, therefore helper classes are provided in `utils` for convenience.
 * Really wished to make things working with C++20 modules.
 However too many things broke and `clangd` didn't even support modules yet.
-* No submission support.